Working With Schools at the Universal Level

 There's great advice here both for school staff considering how to make their school more inclusive of students with sensory processing differences and also for professionals already supporting schools.

-If you would like more information about making your school day and environment more sensory-friendly, have a look at the bespoke packages we offer for
+If you would like more information about making your school day and environment more sensory inclusive, have a look at our sensory training and support packages which are suitable for: